 Say genital warts to just about anyone and they’re likely to have some form of association; whether they know someone that has experienced them or they have once contracted the infection themselves.
 The thing is, although they’re not a topic of discussion at the dinner table, genital warts are common.
-In fact, they’re one of the most common types of sexually transmitted infections (STIs) with almost all sexually active people at risk of contracting the human papillomavirus (HPV) that causes genital warts at some point in their life .
+In fact, they’re a common sexually transmitted infection (STI) with almost all sexually active people at risk of contracting the human papillomavirus (HPV) that causes genital warts at some point in their life .

 The strains of HPV that cause genital warts are referred to as low-risk strains, this means that despite the discomfort that may come along with the infection, they can often go away on their own, without treatment, and very rarely cause further complications.
 As the name suggests, genital warts typically appear in the genital area, however, they can develop in the mouth or throat.
 Common symptoms of genital warts include: